hungngodev/Code-Buddy-Prod/README.md

 https://github.com/user-attachments/assets/38b280d1-3cff-4455-83f0-03a366246f7c

+Currently, we are submitting for reviews to be able to show on Chrome Web Store.
-If you'd like to try out this extension before its release on the Chrome Web Store, follow the steps below:
+If you'd like to try out this extension before its official release, follow the steps below:

 1. **Download the repository as a ZIP file**:
    - Go to the GitHub page and click on the "Download ZIP" button.